- 1 Elope To Scotland

 Elope To Scotland

-Is the idea of a big traditional wedding giving you the absolute fear?
+Is the thought of a big traditional wedding giving you the fear?

-Are you thinking of bailing out from the must do’s and the fuss?
+Could you imagine bailing out from the must do’s and the fuss?

 Spending quality time together and focussing what matters most and throwing a bit of adventure into the mix?